coryfklein/coryfklein.github.io/_posts/2015-09-17-a-working-vi-mode-indicator-in-zsh.md

 ---
+layout: post
-title: A Working VI Mode Indicator in ZSH
+title:  "A Working VI Mode Indicator in ZSH"
+date:   2015-09-17 13:18:53
+categories: vi
 ---
 Thanks to [@dougblackio][1]'s article [Adding Vi To Your Zsh][2], I have this awesome `vi` mode indicator in my zsh.

 ![vi mode indicator in zsh][3]